yusrilmahendri/konsep-laravel-api/README.md

 <p align="center">
-   How to CRUD and validation API in Laravel
+   How to Implementation API in Laravel
 </p>

 ## About API